In this guide

-SMSF trustees also have a considerable amount of flexibility.
-For instance, you can decide what assets will be supporting the pension and how much pension will be paid.
+SMSF trustees have a lot of flexibility when starting a pension for a fund member.
+For instance, they can decide what assets will be supporting the pension and, together with the member, can determine how much pension will be paid.

 Factors to consider before starting a pension